 GO TO 2040 and CMAP's adopted federal agenda offer detailed positions on specific issues, and CMAP recently coordinated with other large metropolitan planning organizations (MPOs) to develop common reauthorization principles related to freight policy.
-While CMAP continues to support these positions, the agency's overall stance on federal reauthorization can be summarized in the following four high-level principles:
+While CMAP continues to support these positions, the agency's overall stance on federal reauthorization can be summarized in the following five high-level principles:

-The federal government should provide sustainable, robust funding for surface transportation.
+The federal government should provide sustainable, robust funding for surface transportation, including both highways and transit.

 Perhaps the single greatest shortcoming of MAP-21 was its inability to provide a sustainable funding source for the federal transportation program.
 Despite substantial funding needs, MAP-21 did not increase funding levels beyond a modest inflation adjustment.
 Moreover, MAP-21 relied on a number of totally unrelated revenue sources, not transportation user fees, to patch together funding.
-Those offsets and onetime revenue sources now appear to be insufficient to keep the Highway Trust Fund solvent through September 2014.
+Those offsets and one-time revenue sources now appear to be insufficient to keep the Highway Trust Fund solvent through September 2014.